-The strengthening of Palestinian democracy must be seen as a key pillar of any national development or negotiated peace process.
-As the media serves as the “watchdog” of democracy and can become a tool for developing political pluralism, Palestinian media literacy must be enhanced in order to keep the media accountable.
-Moreover, as the social media is highly popular among the Palestinian population, the development of tolerant and open social media is essential for the democratization of the Palestinian political culture.
+The strengthening of Palestinian democracy must be seen as a key pillar of any effort at national development or negotiated peace process.
+As the media serves as the “watchdog” of democracy and can become a tool for developing political pluralism, Palestinian media literacy must be enhanced, both to attain these benefits to democracy and to keep the media accountable.
+Moreover, as social media is highly popular among the Palestinian population, the development of tolerant and open social media is essential for the democratization of the Palestinian political culture.

-As a result, a group of agents will be empowered to better scrutinise media and its impacts, to be responsible digital citizens and to practice the values of pluralism and democratic values through increased social and emotional intelligence and civil discourse and debate both on and offline.
+As a result, a group of agents will be empowered to better scrutinize media and its impacts, to be responsible digital citizens, and to practice the values of pluralism and democracy through increased social and emotional intelligence and civil discourse both on and offline.

 For more information about this project, please go to http://www.memli.org/.

 Julie Gray, the Director of the Media Literacy Program, lived and worked in Hollywood for ten years, where she was a top story analyst and story editor for novels and film scripts.
 A Huffington Post writer, Julie has been published as an essayist and short fiction writer in numerous publications.
 In 2012, Julie relocated to Tel Aviv, Israel where she directed the Tel Aviv Writer's Salon and later leveraged her considerable story analysis and teaching skills to work with a number of high tech and startup businesses to perfect presentations and communication skills.
 In 2015, Julie founded MEMLI (The Middle East Media Literacy Initiative), a program to teach media literacy, civil discourse and emotional intelligence skills to youth.
 Through this program, youth in MENA will acquire the necessary skills to promote empathy, pluralism, democratic values and self-empowerment for a better future.